brentp/xvcf-rs/README.md

 > Only specialization using the min_specialization feature should be used.
 > The full specialization feature is known to be unsound.

 But I can't get this to compile with `min_specialization`.
+It also seems that even `min_specialization` will require `nightly` for the foreseeable future.

 Have a look [here](https://github.com/brentp/xvcf-rs/blob/main/src/lib.rs)

+Perhaps there's completely different, and better way to do this.
+Let me know.